4paradigm/OpenMLDB/docs/en/reference/sql/dml/LOAD_DATA_STATEMENT.md

 - As metioned in the above table, online execution mode only supports append input mode.

 - When `deep_copy=false`, OpenMLDB doesn't support to modify the data in the soft link.
 Therefore, if the current offline data comes from a soft link, `append` import is no longer supported.
 Moreover, if current connection is soft copy, using the hard copy with `overwrite` will not delete the data of the soft connection.
+- If the `insert_memory_usage_limit` session variable is set, a failure will be returned if the server memory usage exceeds the set value during online import

 ```